Dickson, Australian Capital Territory: Amenities

-The suburb contains the Dickson Centre, a significant commercial centre in Canberra's Inner North containing the Woolworths Supermarkets outlet which reportedly once had the highest turnover in Australia, plus a Coles supermarket in the adjacent Dickson Village complex.
-The centre contains an ambulance station, office buildings, many shops and the Dickson Baptist Church.
+The suburb contains the Dickson Centre, a significant commercial centre in Canberra's Inner North containing the Woolworths supermarket which reportedly once had the highest turnover in Australia, plus a Coles supermarket in the adjacent Dickson Village complex.
+The centre contains an ambulance station, office buildings, a library known for its distinct design, many shops and the Dickson Baptist Church.

 Outside the Dickson Centre, the suburb contains the Australian Broadcasting Corporation Canberra radio and television studios.
 Two colleges are located in the suburb, Dickson College, a public senior secondary school, and Daramalan College, a Catholic high school.
 The Daramalan Junior school was once located in Dickson, where Emmaus Christian School is located now, and operated between 1986 and 1997.
 It was a school for boys in years 5 and 6, near St. Brigid's Church.

 Dickson has large playing fields with several ovals, which are used to play many sports including soccer, cricket and rugby, as well as the venue for schools carnivals, and are a popular place on weekends.
 Organisations calling the playing fields home including the Majura Junior Soccer Club and Corroboree Little Athletics.
 Near the playing fields is a walking track between rows of pine, oak and gum trees which leads to the Dickson shopping centre.
 Hawdon Street is where the Canberra Space Dome and Observatory used to be located before being destroyed by fire in 2010.
 On the south side of Sullivans Creek at this point is the Dickson Wetlands, completed in December 2011.